Asbestos on Destroyer Escorts

 Get a Free Veterans Packet to learn how you can access VA benefits and compensation now.

-There's only one U.S. Navy destroyer escort from World War II that remains afloat, which is the USS Slater.
+As of 2024, only one U.S. Navy destroyer escorted from World War II remains afloat: the USS Slater.

 The USS Slater was built with asbestos, but the vessel underwent a major renovation in 2019 to remove this toxic substance.